 Students who are not eligible for financial aid due to SAP may be eligible academically to take courses in the next semester.
-However, they will not be eligible for Federal Financial Aid until they have met the Pace and cGPA requirements.
 Students who are not eligible for financial aid are considered to be self-paying students.
 Self-paying students can make payment or payment plan arrangements with the Student Accounts Office by calling 814-262-6437 or they may apply for Alternative Student Loan funding to cover any balance they have incurred.
 Penn Highlands does NOT participate in a preferred Alternative Loan lender list; students will have to choose a lender that best serves their needs.